MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/go/go-releaser.md

           - 'v*'

     jobs:
-      release:
+      build-release:
         # ...
     ```
-- `main.yml` - Run the workflow on every push, but only run the release step on a tag.
+- `main.yml` - Run the workflow on every push, but only run the release step if running against a tag.
     ```yaml
     on:
       push: